-Session 15 & 16: Periodontal assessment: (Risk assessment and MFR and CAL)
+Session 18 & 19: Periodontal assessment: (Risk assessment and MFR and CAL)

 - 1. Explain aspects assessed during the periodontal examination. - 2.
 Explain clinical manifestations associated with inflammation. - 3.
 Explain descriptors commonly used to document periodontal assessments. - 4.
-Apply accurate documentation principles in recording periodontal findings - 5.
-Describe systematic sequences for assessing the periodontium and their importance to the quality of care. - 6.
+Apply accurate documentation principles in recording periodontal findings. - 5.
+Describe systematic sequences for assessing the periodontium and the importance to quality of care. - 6.
 Explain the AAP guidelines and how they support the periodontal diagnostic statement.

-Session 17: Deposit Assessment:
+Session 20: Deposit Assessment:

-- 1. Describe the concept of dental plaque biofilm and its formation - 2.
+- 1. Describe the concept of dental plaque biofilm and its formation. - 2.
 Relate the process of plaque biofilm mineralization to locations where calculus is frequently found. - 3.
 Differentiate between soft and hard oral deposits with regard to etiology, significance and treatment. - 4.
 Apply accurate documentation principles in recording findings. - 5.
 Explain how the assessment of soft and hard deposits informs client education. - 6.
-Describe the effectiveness of plaque and calculus inhibitors according to research
+Describe the effectiveness of plaque and calculus inhibitors according to research.

-Session 18 & 19: Self-care: Health promotion/disease prevention and aids:
+Session 21 & 22: Self-care: Health promotion/disease prevention and aids:

 - 1. Explain how the oral hygiene assessment is used for client education, monitoring, and motivation. - 2.
-Analyze the concept of self care as it relates to general and oral health promotion. - Reflect on the role and limitations of the dental hygienist while promoting oral health for clients - 4.
-Explain the most common circumstances for recommending various dentitfrice, floss, toothbrushes and other self care aids that are compliant with the ADA Seal of Acceptance Program. - 5.
+Discuss the concept of self care as it relates to general and oral health promotion. - 3.
+Reflect on the role and limitations of the dental hygienist while promoting oral health for clients. - Explain the most common circumstances for recommending various dentifrice, floss, toothbrushes and other self care aids compliant with the ADA Seal of Acceptance Program. - 5.
 Explain how to modify client techniques when needed. - 6.
 Explain approaches to support the documentation of changes in self-care effectiveness. - 7.
 Explain how to record self care teaching and learning information in the clients' record.